 NOTE: Cummins Inc. requires all permissible fuels to have adequate fuel lubricity.
-This means the BOCLE number is 3100 or greater as measured by ASTM specification D6078, Scuffing Load Ball On Cylinder Lubricity Evaluator (SLBOCLE).
+This means the BOCLE number is 3100 or greater as measured by ASTM specification D6078, Scuffing Load Ball On Cylinder Evaluator (SLBOCLE).
 Lubricity can also be measured by ASTM specification D6079, ISO 12156, High Frequency Reciprocating Rig (HFRR), in which the fuel must have a wear scar diameter of 0.45 mm [0.02 in] or less.

-The equipment OEM is required to display readily visible labels on the dashboard (or instrument panel), and near all fuel fill inlets that states "Use Ultra Low-Sulfur Diesel Fuel Only" or "Ultra Low-Sulfur Diesel Fuel Only".
+The original equipment manufacturer (OEM) is required to display readily visible labels on the dashboard (or instrument panel), and near all fuel fill inlets that states "Use Ultra Low-Sulfur Diesel Fuel Only" or "Ultra Low-Sulfur Diesel Fuel Only".

-ULSD/Biodiesel blends up to B20 (20 percent biodiesel) supplied by a BQ9000 certified supplier are acceptable.
+ULSD / Biodiesel blends up to B20 (20 percent biodiesel) supplied by a BQ9000 certified supplier are acceptable.

-Reference the following bulletin for information on alternative fuels, such as biodiesel, and additional information for fuel recommendations and specifications.
+For information on alternative fuels, such as biodiesel, and additional information for fuel recommendations and specifications, reference the following service bulletin.
 Refer to Fuels for Cummins® Engines, Bulletin 3379001.